What are employer branding initiatives, and why do you need one?

-Share real life stories to connect with your potential candidates.
-Share stories or vlogs of how your company came to be, or about your current employees and their own experiences.
-This is your opportunity to make the connection with your audience personal and likeable instead of a faceless corporation.
+Share real-life stories to connect with your potential candidates.
+Share stories or vlogs of how your company came to be or about your current employees and their own experiences.
+This is your opportunity to connect with your audience personally and likeable instead of a faceless corporation.

-Telling your personal story is a way to tap into human nature and make those connections that are desired.
+Telling your personal story is a way to tap into human nature and make those desired connections.